The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu

-When computing the redshift, we also include the effect of peculiar velocities of galaxies along the line of sight. \item Depending on the tracer, an extra step is applied to make sure the correct number density of galaxies/quasars is achieved in the lightcone, and to avoid discontinuities at the interfaces between shells. \end{enumerate}
+When computing the redshift, we also include the effect of peculiar velocities of galaxies along the line of sight. \item Depending on the tracer, an extra step is applied to make sure the correct number density of galaxies/quasars is achieved in the lightcone, and to avoid discontinuities at the interfaces between shells: \begin{enumerate} \item For the BGS lightcone, to obtain an $r$-band luminosity function that evolves smoothly with redshift, we apply a rescaling to the magnitudes in the final step.
+This rescaling is described in \citet{DongPaez22} and ensures that the correct number density of galaxies is achieved in the lightcone, while avoiding any discontinuities between shells.
+Next, we assign a $g-r$ colour to each galaxy using the method and colour distributions presented in \citet{Smith22a}.
+To convert the absolute $r$-band magnitudes to the observed apparent magnitude, we use a set of colour-dependent $k$-corrections from the GAMA survey\footnote{The colour-dependent GAMA $k$-corrections we use are polynomial functions that depend on the galaxy properties that exist in the mock (redshift, absolute $r$-band magnitude and rest-frame $g-r$ colour).
+These are the same $k$-corrections that have been applied to the One-Percent survey BGS data \citep{dr}.} \citep[see][]{Smith22a}.
+Finally, we apply a magnitude cut of $r<19.5$ to match the faint apparent magnitude limit of the BGS-BRIGHT survey. \item For the LRG lightcone, we randomly downsample the galaxy population in those redshift ranges where the $n(z)$ of the lightcone is above the observed one.
+Additionally, in this step, we extend our LRG lightcone up to redshifts 0.4 and 1.1 for the sole purpose of producing Figures~\ref{fig:all-ndens}~and~\ref{fig:uchuu-desi}. \end{enumerate}